 The best way to start discovering Barcelona is the Barcelona Card, which gives you the freedom to travel around and explore the city.
 In addition to free travel on public transport, it features discounts and free admission to some of the city's iconic attractions.
 We suggest you start the day on Passeig de Gràcia, the most majestic boulevard in the Eixample district, where you'll find some true architectural gems.
 The Barcelona Walking Tour Modernisme will reveal the secrets tucked away on the façades of La Pedrera-Casa Milà and Casa Batlló, among other landmarks.
 Nearby, in the buzzing neighbourhood of Gràcia, you'll be able to continue your love affair with Antoni Gaudí's work, as it is home to his first masterpiece, the Casa Vicens.
 The building was inspired by nature and marked the beginning of the city's art-nouveau, or modernista, idyll.
 You can boost your energy levels in one of the many charming squares in the area by sampling some delicious Catalan dishes.
-After lunch, how about a visit to the famous Sagrada Família?
+After lunch, how about a visit to the the magnificent Sant Pau Art Nouveau Site and the famous Sagrada Família?
 The stained-glass windows inside Gaudí's basilica will leave you speechless.
 And to round off this Gaudiesque day, the spectacular open-air spaces of Park Güell await, bringing together all the trademark elements of Gaudí's work.
 On your first evening, you could revisit the Eixample – it's a great choice – and sample some of the local dishes at one of its many restaurants.

-You can start the day with a visit to the Torre Urquinaona viewing point or the amazing Palau de la Música Catalana, which is a UNESCO World Heritage Site.
+You can start the day with a visit to the amazing Palau de la Música Catalana, which is a UNESCO World Heritage Site.
 As you wander through the Gothic Quarter, you'll be able to soak up the history of Barcelona.
 If you look closely, you'll see remnants of Roman and medieval art on the walls of the streets and squares.
 The Barcelona Walking Tour Gòtic is one of the best ways to discover its secrets.
 And you can complete you newly acquired, fascinating knowledge about the city at the Museu d'Història de Barcelona.
 At the famous Boqueria Market you'll find stalls bursting with incredible flavours.
 The city's main boulevard, La Rambla, is home to one of the world's most prestigious opera houses, the Gran Teatre del Liceu.
 At the bottom of La Rambla, the Columbus Monument awaits.
 Ride to the top in the lift and enjoy breathtaking views of the Gothic Quarter, the old harbour, the Port Vell, and La Rambla.
 Are you impressed with the Mediterranean?
 If so, we suggest you take a trip along the coast on a sea tour.
 You'll be able to enjoy sailing, the sea breeze and impressive views of the city and its skyline.
-We also recommend you discover Barcelona's fine, golden sands while you sample tasty Mediterranean dishes at one of the many restaurants you'll find right on the beach.
+We also recommend you discover Barceloneta's beach fine, golden sands while you sample tasty Mediterranean dishes at one of the many restaurants you'll find right on the beach.

 In the afternoon, a visit to the Born is a great plan.
 It is one of the city's most vibrant and modern neighbourhoods although its history dates back more than a thousand years.
 The former fresh-food market has been converted into the Centre de Memòria i Cultura, which is also home to an archaeological site that shows what Barcelona was like in the early 18th century.
 At the top of the narrow avenue, the Passeig del Born, you'll find the stunning Gothic basilica of Santa Maria del Mar.
 The nearby Carrer Montcada is home to beautiful medieval mansions and palaces, one of them home to the Museu Picasso, where you're bound to be impressed by the artist's blue period, which dates from his youth.
 Next door, the Moco Museum showcases contemporary art and digital technology mixed together in an innovative way.
 And after this injection of art, we suggest you unwind and have a bite to eat on a terrace or at an iconic restaurant and check out the nightlife in the neighbourhood.